matsengrp/gctree/README.md

 `--bootstrap=[int] ` boostrap resampling, and inference on each, default no bootstrap

-`--converter=[string]` if set to "tas", parse input IDs that are integers as indicating sequence abundance.
+`--id_abundances` if this flag is set, parse input IDs that are integers as indicating sequence abundance.
 Otherwise each line in the input is assumed to indicate an individual (non-deduplicated) sequence. **NOTE:** the example input `FASTA` file `example/150228_Clone_3-8.fasta` requires this option.

 ## **SIMULATION**